← All calculators

 • Measuring thickness in inches but forgetting to convert to feet.

-• Ignoring gravel base, forms, reinforcement, and finishing tools.
+• Ignoring gravel base, forms, reinforcement, bracing, and finishing tools.

-• Trying to use bags for a slab that is better handled by ready-mix delivery.
+• Trying to hand-mix a slab or large footing that is better handled by ready-mix delivery.

 FAQ